-

 You are more than your PNH

-My-PNH.com includes information, useful tips and advice to help you navigate everyday life - or support somebody - with the condition.
+my-PNH.com includes information on PNH symptoms, symptom tracker & PNH support groups and useful tips and advice to help you navigate everyday life or support somebody with the condition.

 Navigating work, family, and everyday life